soapwaster/VCRobots/README.md

 ## Game architecture
 Each robot (from 2 to 4) has an AI behavior that is executed independently by its own thread.
 The behavior can be one of the pre-defined one (*Shooter*, *Default*, *Dummy*) or created by writing it in a .vcr file.
 The game takes the .vcr file containing the behavior, parses it into an AST (Abstract Syntax Tree) that is then visited by the **Visitor Pattern** and executed. </br>
-To enforce decoupling, communication such as *movement*, *shooting* or *death* notification passes via an **Event Bus**, a single, asynchronous, blocking priority deque (for concurrency) that takes every event (containing sender, receiver and payload) and dispatches it to the receiver if specified, otherwise to every listener, which in this case are robots, but could be any type of entity.
+To enforce decoupling, communication such as *movement*, *shooting* or *death* notification passes via an **Event Bus**, a single, asynchronous, blocking priority deque (for concurrency, since many threads access it concurrently) that takes every event (containing sender, receiver and payload) and dispatches it to the receiver if specified, otherwise to every listener, which in this case are robots, but could be any type of entity.
 Thanks to the Visitor Pattern, FIFO ordering w.r.t. a single robot is maintained.
 Concurrent events coming from different sources will be inserted according to the O.S. scheduler, that assures fairness in event dispatching.
 The event bus is also used to dispatch power-ups troughout the game, in order to make it more random.</br>
 The robot battle taking place can be visualized via a view written using the Java Swing library.
 At any time, it shows for each robot : *HP, Range, Damage* current values, together with its current position and last shot position.
 Robots do not know of the existence of this view, they just notify their **Observers** (in this case the view) trough the **Oberver Pattern**.
 The view also shows a log of what has happened in the battle.
 The view can be resized without altering robots relative game positions</br>
 Only one battle at the time can take place since the **Game** entity is a **Singleton**.